-Most boards take this seriously, mainly since it there are legal ramifications for both the board at large and the individual member.
+Some co-op boards are notoriously strict, and there are questions to ask the condo board.
+However, even in the case of a problematic board member, they owe you a fiduciary duty.
+Most boards take this seriously, mainly since there are legal ramifications for both the board at large and the individual members.
 But, you should know what this duty entails, and if your board is violating it.

 What is a fiduciary duty?

 The board must make decisions in good faith, with the shareholders’/unit owners’ best interest in mind.
 In fact, the board must place these interests above his/her own.
 The duties are similar to a corporation’s board of directors, which are outlined in the New York Business Corporation Law (BCL) section 717.

 Since shareholders have given the board special influence and power over the property and the residents’ interest, there is also a unique obligation.
 This includes acting in good faith, undivided loyalty, and honoring the letter and spirit of the governing documents.

 There are obvious cases, such as theft, where the board has not acted in others’ best interest.
 There are other, more nuanced cases, though.
 A board member cannot engage in self-dealing, or when he/she gains an advantage that is not available to the other shareholders or unit owners.
 Anytime a board member gets a special deal or unique treatment, he/she has engaged in self-dealing and has breached his/her fiduciary duty.
 For instance, if the board member hires a contractor at an inflated price in exchange for doing work on his/her apartment at a below-market rate, he/she has breached his/her fiduciary duty.
 In fact, a board member should not receive anything of value in exchange for services rendered or products purchased.

 A board can seem all-powerful, but a member cannot take his/her feelings out against you based on personal issues.
 This is an abuse of power.